textileio/papers/draft.md

 Similar abstractions will be used to implement additional database types and functions.
 Tables, feeds, counters, and other simple stores can also be built on Threads.
-Each database style would be implemented as a standalone wrapper/software library, allowing application developers to pick and choose the solution most useful to the application at hand.
+Each database style would be implemented as a standalone software library, allowing application developers to pick and choose the solution most useful to the application at hand.
 Similarly, more advanced applications could be implemented using a combination of database types, or by examining the source code of these